9001/copyparty/README.md

 * files named `README.md` / `readme.md` will be rendered after directory listings unless `--no-readme` (but `.epilogue.html` takes precedence)

+* `README.md` and `*logue.html` can contain placeholder values which are replaced server-side before embedding into directory listings; see `--help-exp`

 ## searching